Janet Leigh: Breakthrough and early successes

 At MGM she appeared in Strictly Dishonorable (1951), a comedy with Ezio Pinza, based on a play by Preston Sturges.
 The film received mild critical acclaim.
 Leigh then appeared in the baseball-themed fantasy farce Angels in the Outfield (1951), which was a commercial hit.
 The same year, RKO borrowed Leigh to appear in the musical Two Tickets to Broadway (1951), which was a box-office success.
 She was one of many stars in the anthology film It's a Big Country: An American Anthology (1952) and appeared in a romantic comedy with Peter Lawford, Just This Once (1952).
 Leigh had another significant commercial success with the swashbuckler Scaramouche (1952), in which she starred as Aline de Gavrillac opposite Stewart Granger and Eleanor Parker.
-Next, she received top-billing in the critically acclaimed comedy Fearless Fagan (1952), about a clown drafted into the military, followed by a role opposite James Stewart in the Western The Naked Spur (1953).
+Next, she received top-billing in the critically acclaimed comedy Fearless Fagan (1952), about a clown drafted into the military.

+Departure from MGM and production company

+Leigh began 1953 with a role opposite James Stewart in the Western The Naked Spur.
 The latter, though a low-budget feature, was one of the top-grossing films of the year and was noted by several critics for its psychological components.
 Less well received was the comedy Confidentially Connie (1953), in which Leigh starred opposite Van Johnson as a pregnant housewife who helps trigger a price war at a local butcher shop.
+Paramount borrowed Leigh and Tony Curtis for the biographical feature Houdini (1953) – the couple's first film together – with the two appearing as Bess and Harry Houdini, respectively.
+The couple also appeared as guests on Martin and Lewis' Colgate Comedy Hour before Leigh was loaned to Universal to appear in the musical Walking My Baby Back Home (1953).